 Basic water quality testing to assess overall suitability for use in hydroponic agriculture and aquaculture.

-Testing includes: Alkalinity (as CaCO3), Aluminum, Antimony, Arsenic, Barium, Beryllium, Boron, CSMR, Cadmium, Calcium, Chloride, Chromium (Total), Cobalt, Copper, Fluoride, Grains per gallon, Hardness, Hardness (Ca, Mg), Hardness (Total), Iron, Langelier Saturation Index, Lead, Lithium, Magnesium, Manganese, Mercury, Molybdenum, Nickel, Nitrate (as N), Phosphorous, Potassium, Selenium, Silver, Sodium, Sodium Adsorption Ratio, Strontium, Sulfate, Thallium, Tin, Titanium, Total Dissolved Solids, Uranium, Vanadium, Zinc, and pH.
+Testing includes: Alkalinity (as CaCO3), Aluminum, Antimony, Arsenic, Barium, Beryllium, Boron, CSMR, Cadmium, Calcium, Chloride, Chromium (Total), Cobalt, Copper, Fluoride, Grains per gallon, Hardness, Hardness (Ca, Mg), Hardness (Total), Iron, Langelier Saturation Index, Lead, Lithium, Magnesium, Manganese, Mercury, Molybdenum, Nickel, Nitrates (as N), Phosphorous, Potassium, Selenium, Silver, Sodium, Sodium Adsorption Ratio, Strontium, Sulfate, Thallium, Tin, Titanium, Total Dissolved Solids, Uranium, Vanadium, Zinc, and ph.

 More than half of Americans regularly use a prescription drug, all of which are eventually flushed or tossed into our water supply and environment.
 These chemicals are being discovered in places where they shouldn’t be, including US tap water (typically in extremely low concentrations).”
 Little is known about how these potential endocrine disruptors.
 The chemicals may affect your body in tiny doses over long periods of exposure.
 This is an easy way for anyone to test their drinking water for pharmaceuticals, personal care product chemicals, and other potential chemicals that could trigger autoimmune disorders.